unstablecookie/randombattler/README.md

-This is simple console game based on c++ and Lua.
+This is a simple console game based on C++ and Lua.

-Work in progress ,but you could try single Win10 release executable.
+Work in progress, but you could try the Win10 release executable.

-**Build with cmake, g++ compiler and as Clion project. (static Lua library for scripting)**
+*Build with cmake, the g++ compiler, and as a Clion project. (static Lua library for scripting)*

 ![random battler](rndbtl.JPG)